KaiBot3000/dotfiles/kaiReadme.md

 - I like to think things through before acting, and do that better in writing than through talking.
 That sometimes means I don't speak up much in meetings.
 - I prefer slack pings over interruptions at my desk
 - I absorb written information better than spoken info, so I'll often gravitate towards docs over learning from video.
 This is true for videochat, too, although...
-- If communication feels tense for anyone involved, I default to in-person or videochat.
+- If communication feels tense for anyone involved, I prefer in-person or videochat.
 It's much easier to miscommunicate via text.

 ### Feedback and Recognition
 - I prefer critical/constructive feedback privately via slack or in person / video in most situations.
 I don't need that for things like code review.